xiaohanchi/COCA/README.md

     #>   <dbl>    <dbl> <dbl> <dbl> <dbl> <dbl>
     #> 1     2       38 0.771  0.81 0.914   0.1

-This code may take a while to run… (Note: In my own implementation, I used high-performance computing clusters and parallel computing to accelerate the process.)
-For illustration, consider using a smaller number of prior draws (e.g., `prior.sample = 1e5`) and simulation replicates (e.g., `n.simu = 1000`) to reduce runtime.
+This code may take a while to run… For illustration, consider using a smaller number of prior draws (e.g., `prior.sample = 1e5`) and simulation replicates (e.g., `n.simu = 1000`) to reduce runtime.
 Once completed, we obtained the optimal stage 2 sample size of 38, along with design cutoffs $C_{e1}=0.7710$ and $c_0=0.81$, as reported in our paper.

 ##### 3. Run COCA Design